ismailertuglu14/java-2d-game/README.md

 ## How to Play

-To play LabEscape, follow these steps:
+To play MazeAdventure, follow these steps:

 1. **Installation**: See the [Installation](#installation) section for instructions on how to set up the game.